smori1983/gitgraph-minigram/README.md

 Provides grammar and parser for git commands (made with [pegjs](https://www.npmjs.com/package/pegjs)), and API invoker for [@gitgraph/js](https://www.npmjs.com/package/@gitgraph/js).

+This library takes the approach to draw commit graph from the sequence of git command inputs as you usually use in terminal.

 ## Grammar

+Input text consists of 2 sections: `[option]` and `[log]`.

 ### Basic structure of input